Spectators cause two crashes in two days at Tour de France, Steff Cras forced to leave and blasts them saying "you have no respect"

 > Tour de France legends: The iconic Puy de Dôme returns to the Tour after 35 years

-A bunch of fans had strung up five decorative jerseys of Raymond Poulidor, who contested a iconic battle with Jacques Anquetil in 1964 at the dormant volcano of Puy de Dôme, between two polesticks.
+A bunch of fans had strung up five decorative jerseys between two polesticks in tribute of Raymond Poulidor, who contested an iconic battle with Jacques Anquetil in 1964 at the dormant volcano of Puy de Dôme.
 However, one of the sticks snapped and the whole raggedly-put thing came down, with Calmejane getting caught up in the contraption of strings and fabric.

 "Oh no," said Eurosport commentator Rob Hatch.
 "What are they playing at?"

-The spectator rushed to help him out, but instead got the one of the jerseys thrown back in his face, and a death stare from the visibly enraged from Calmejane.
+The spectator rushed to help him out, but instead got the one of the jerseys thrown back in his face, and a death stare from the understandibly enraged Calmejane.

 This is the second time that Calmejane has found himself suffering due to unfortunate events in this Tour de France.
 After the second stage on last Sunday, the French cyclist shared a furious social media post showing his front tyre covered with tacks that were spread on the road.